muhammadumairmubasher/Blog-Application/README.md

-# Blog Application with ASP.net MVC
+# Blog Application with C# ASP.net MVC

 In this simple Blog Application, there are two types of users: